Should I start taking vitamins before I conceive?

 What is Folic Acid and why should I take it?

-Low Vit B12 and low levels of iron are causes of anaemia.
-Anaemia is when you don’t have enough healthy red blood cells to carry the oxygen you need around your body to your baby.
-You need at least 14.8 milligrams of iron supplements in pregnancy per day.
-B vitamins are important for neurological and cognitive development too.
-Iron is best taken with orange juice, as this aids absorption.
+You need at least 14.8 milligrams of iron supplements each day in pregnancy.
+It’s best taken with orange juice, as vitamin C aids iron absorption.
 Some liquid irons are more easily absorbed than tablets and cause fewer side effects.

 Should I take Omega 3 while pregnant?